nicksriv/LeadFlow_CRM/replit.md

 - **MS 365 Integration**: Sync email conversations from Microsoft 365 mailbox
 - **Conversation Tracking**: View all email threads associated with each lead
 - **Task Management**: Create tasks and follow-up reminders for each lead
-- **Activity Timeline**: Comprehensive activity log for all lead interactions
+- **Activity Timeline**: Comprehensive activity log for all lead and deal interactions
 - **Advanced Scoring Configuration**: Customizable weighted criteria for AI scoring algorithm
 - **Analytics Dashboard**: Insights into lead pipeline performance and conversion metrics
 - **Dark Mode**: Full dark mode support throughout the application